sjas/octave.vim/README.md

 Since Vundle just downloads just some 'half' plugin (i.e. no omnicomplete) when using 'Bundle "octave.vim"'...

-I decided to make my own.
+I decided to bundle up the things available to make my own.

-True story.
+(Look up 'octave.vim' on vim scripts homepage, to see what went in here.)